Don is a retired engineer and shares his experiences and knowledge with his readers to help them as technology gets more complicated.

 My little pop-up was a simple one, and the only electrical gear in it was a couple of interior lights that needed 12 volts DC to operate.
 The outside of the camper also had a cigarette-lighter-type receptacle, near the entrance door.
 This receptacle gave me access to the battery and I used it to power a couple of exterior lights around my campsite each night.

-Eventually, I sold that old pop-up, and over the next ten years I purchased several different used travel trailers, each one a little larger than the other, and each with an automotive battery mounted on the front.
+Eventually, I sold that old pop-up, and over the next ten years, purchased several different used travel trailers, each one a little larger than the other, and each with an automotive battery mounted on the front.

-But eventually I found that automotive battery on the front of each just would not provide enough power for my week-long camping trips.
-My solution was to start carrying a battery charger with me when I stayed in campgrounds.
+But eventually, I found that the automotive battery on the front of each just would not provide enough power for my week-long camping trips.
+My solution was to start carrying a battery charger with me when I stayed at campgrounds.
 Whenever my battery was drained of power, I would just hook up my charger and I had several more days of 12-volt DC power to use.

-This solution worked for me, but hauling that old, heavy battery charger around when I traveled was inconvenient.
+This solution worked temporarily, but hauling that old, heavy battery charger around when I traveled was inconvenient.
 The solution to this inconvenience was a new device called a converter.

 A Converter Supplies Power to Your DC System